Chart Color Schemes

 An assessment of population growth drivers in Wandin North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Wandin North is around 3,177, reflecting a 45-person increase since the 2021 Census.
-This growth represents a 1.4% rise from the previous count of 3,132 people.
-AreaSearch's examination of ERP data released by the ABS in June 2024 and validation of new addresses contributed to this estimate.
-The population density is approximately 191 persons per square kilometer.
-Wandin North's growth since the census places it within 2.6 percentage points of its SA3 area, indicating competitive growth fundamentals.
-Natural growth accounted for about 75% of overall population gains in recent periods.
+As of Feb 2026, the population of Wandin North is estimated at around 3,177, reflecting an increase of 45 people since the 2021 Census which reported a population of 3,132.
+This growth is inferred from AreaSearch's estimation of the resident population at 3,160 following examination of ABS's latest ERP data release in June 2024 and validation of an additional 12 new addresses since the Census date.
+The suburb's population density is approximately 191 persons per square kilometer.
+Wandin North's growth rate of 1.4% since the census positions it within 2.6 percentage points of its SA3 area (4.0%).
+Natural growth contributed approximately 75.0% of overall population gains during recent periods.
+AreaSearch's projections for Wandin North, based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, anticipate a future population increase just below the median of statistical areas analysed.

 Frequently Asked Questions - Population